First Line Training

 At the end of each four-week period the review meeting will provide an opportunity to reflect on what has been learned, what has been achieved, whether the challenge is still appropriate, and to provide overall feedback about progress.

-Participants will learn the “Toyota Kata” Improvement Cycle and Coaching Cycle frameworks as identified below.
+Participants will learn the “Toyota Kata” Improvement Cycle and Coaching Cycle frameworks as described below.
 The participants will work on actual challenges facing the company because that improves the learning outcomes.
 It also provides immediate benefit to the company.

 As participants learn the “Toyota Kata” Improvement Cycle, they will learn the four steps that provide a consistent, reliable, and repeatable method to: